borgbackup/borg/docs/faq.rst

 that at most <checkpoint interval> worth of data needs to be retransmitted if a backup needs to be restarted.

-Once your backup has finished successfully, you can delete all ``*.checkpoint`` archives.
+Once your backup has finished successfully, you can delete all ``<archive-name>.checkpoint`` archives.

 If it crashes with a UnicodeError, what can I do?
 -------------------------------------------------